microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 The compiler will run diagnostics by iterating over all Decl objects with a register annotation.
 Firstly, if `other` is set, then the variable type is not valid for the given register type.
 So, we can emit `err_hlsl_unsupported_register_type_and_variable_type`.
-Next, check if `is_member` is set.
-If so, the register annotation was applied to a member, which is not allowed, so `err_hlsl_register_annotation_on_member` is emitted.
 Next, some decls may have multiple register annotations applied.
 Regardless of the decl type, there will be validation that any pair of annotation statements may not have the same register type but different register number.
 If this is detected, `err_hlsl_conflicting_register_annotations`